When I play with fire,

 - Heel Realization

-An evil character admits that his/her actions are evil.
+An evil character admits (if only to herself) that her actions are evil.

 - Ignorant Minion